 A girl called Rhonda has vanished from her boarding school.
 Maybe she ran away, but there are disturbing similarities to the disappearance of two other young women - those too thought not to be suspicious.

 Detective Edgar Stephens is under pressure to solve Rhonda's disappearance, but it is his wife Emma, herself a former detective now frustrated at being just a housewife, who concludes there might be a connection between the three cases.

 Edgar's friend, magician Max Mephisto, is reinventing himself as a movie star and trying not to envy his daughter Ruby's television fame.
 Little do either of them know how close they are to being drawn into the deadly web of abduction and murder about to trap them all.

-'A piquant mixture of humour, period detail . . . and truly beguiling characterisation - Financial Times
+'A piquant mixture of humour, period detail . . . and truly beguiling characterisation' Financial Times

 Elly Griffiths was born in London.
 She worked in publishing before becoming a full-time writer.
 Her bestselling series of Dr Ruth Galloway novels, featuring a forensic archaeologist, are set in Norfolk.
 The series has won the CWA Dagger in the Library, and has been shortlisted three times for the Theakston's Old Peculier Crime Novel of the Year.
 Her Brighton-based mystery series is set in the 1950s and 1960s.
-She lives near Brighton with her husband, an archaeologist, and their two grown children.
+Elly has also written two mysteries featuring Detective Harbinder Kaur, The Stranger Diaries, which was a Richard & Judy bestseller and won America's most coveted accolade for crime fiction, the Edgar Award, and The Postscript Murders.
+Elly lives near Brighton with her husband, an archaeologist, and their cat, Gus.